-- 1. Click on UConn - 2.
-Create a new account. - 3.
+- 1. Click on Econ2202 - 2.
+Create a new account.
+Make sure to use your UConn email address and indicate Storrs as your location. - 3.
 Follow instructions in the email you get. - 4.
 You will need an enrolment key.
-Use uconn2006. - You are now ready to conduct experiments, or explore the other parts of the website.
+Use econ 2202. - 5.
+You are now ready to conduct experiments ("Ex.
+2: Run the business cycle model"), or explore the other parts of the website.

 When answering the questions below, document everything with printouts.
-You do not need the so-called impulse responses, but if you are curious, these measure the reaction over time to a one-time shock.
+You do not need the so-called impulse responses, but if you are curious, these measure the reaction over time to a one-time shock in the first period.

-- 1. First run an experiment that will be used as a benchmark: Use T in the 60-160 range, one quarter for the time-to-build of capital (as in the textbook model), market work in the 0.2-0.33 range, risk aversion (the curvature of the indifference curve in the (c,c') space) somewhere between 1.5 and 3, a labor income share of 0.5 to 0.75, and inventories between 10-35% of GDP.
-Let both shocks be of the same volatility.
+- 1. First run the following experiment: Use T in the 60-160 range, one quarter for the time-to-build of capital (as in the textbook model), market work time in the 0.2-0.33 range, risk aversion (the curvature of the indifference curve in the (c,c') space) somewhere between 1.5 and 3, a labor income share of 0.5 to 0.75, and inventories between 10 and 35% of GDP.
+Let shocks be temporary only.
 Compute the statistics for this benchmark. - 2.
 Compare your results with the stylized facts.
 What are those we can now look at but could not with the model seen in class?
-How does the model fit the facts? - 3.
-To see what various changes to this benchmark can induce, run now another experiment: Make permanent shocks zero.
+How does the model fit the stylized facts? - 3.
+To see what various changes to this benchmark can induce, run now another experiment: Now have only permanent shocks.
 What statistics change?
-Be careful about what statistics you should be looking at, as you have now obviously less volatility, especially in the light of the stylized facts.
-Can you explain these changes?
-Why can this experiment be better compared to what we did in class? - 4.
-Let us see how risk aversion is in explaining business cycles.
-Do an experiment that could highlight this.
-Try to explain.
+Be careful about what statistics you should be looking at, especially in the light of the stylized facts, as you have now obviously changed the volatility of output.
+Can you explain these changes with the model we saw in class? - 4.
+Now increase risk aversion to something in the 5 to 8 range in the experiment with permanent shocks.
+What changes?
+Why?